 How much are Disneyland After Dark tickets?

-At the time of writing, Disneyland after Dark tickets start at $114.00 USD a person and range depending on the event theme and date.
+At the time of writing, Disneyland After Dark tickets start at $129.00 USD a person and range depending on the event theme and date.
 Everyone 3 and older must pay the full price.
 While this is incredibly pricey, you do not need a regular admission ticket to participate in Disneyland After Dark.
-Sometimes, Disneyland will also offer special discounts to Annual Pass Members.
+Sometimes, Disneyland will also offer special discounts to Magic Key Passholders.

 When do Disneyland After Dark tickets go on sale?

 Disneyland usually releases the dates several months in advance.
-For example, right now the Disneyland After Dark 2022 dates are for February, March, and May.
-It is our guess that by April, Disneyland will start releasing the event nights for the rest of the year.
-We have noticed that the Disneyland after Dark events don’t usually run during the peak times at Disneyland since the park hours go later into the night during peak times.
+For example, right now the Disneyland After Dark 2023 dates are for April, May, and June.
+It is our guess that by June, Disneyland will start releasing the event nights for the rest of the year.
+We have noticed that the Disneyland After Dark events don’t usually run during the peak times at Disneyland since the park hours go later into the night during peak times.
 The best resource for dates is to check out Disneyland’s website once a month and see what has been listed, or to follow @disneyland on Instagram.
 You can also find the Disneyland After Dark event dates listed here – Disneyland After Dark Dates.

 - May 4th – Star Wars Night